kitaisreal/hash-table-aggregation-benchmark/README.md

 git submodule update --init --recursive
 ```

-Download benchmark data (new `data` folder will be created), all benchmark data takes around 20 GB:
+Download benchmark data (a new `data` folder will be created).
+All benchmark data takes around 20 GB.

 ```
 ./load_data.sh